How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Motivation

-In causal studies on discounts, the impact of providing coupons is typically assessed either based on random experiments or observational data from previous campaigns by controlling for observed characteristics or covariates that are likely associated with both coupon provision and consumer behavior.
-The covariates to be controlled for are conventionally selected using theoretical considerations, domain knowledge, intuition and/or previous empirical findings.
-Examples for such covariates in the context of campaign evaluations are the previous purchasing behavior, exposure to earlier campaigns and socio-economic characteristics like age, gender or income.
-The conventional, i.e.\ non-ML-based, causal inference methods require the researcher or analyst to manually select covariates.
-This entails the threat of missing important control variables and may even be practically infeasible in big data contexts with a very large set of potential covariates (collected e.g.\ on online platforms), including unstructured data containing e.g.\ text or clickstreams.
-Furthermore, conventional causal inference methods require the researcher to specify how, i.e., through which functional form (like e.g.\ a linear model), the selected covariates are associated with coupon provision and purchasing behavior.
-In contrast, causal ML methods permit taking advantage of the full amount of information in the data to detect and control for relevant covariates (importantly affecting coupon provision and consumer behavior) in a data-driven way and to flexibly estimate the functional form of statistical associations.
+In causal studies on discounts, the impact of providing coupons is typically assessed either based on random experiments or observational data from previous campaigns, controlling for observed characteristics or covariates that are likely to be associated with both coupon provision and consumer behavior.
+Conventional, i.e.,\ non-ML-based, causal inference methods require the researcher or analyst to manually select covariates based on theoretical considerations, domain knowledge, intuition and/or previous empirical findings.
+Examples for such covariates in the context of campaign evaluations include past purchasing behavior, exposure to previous campaigns, and socio-economic characteristics such as age, gender, or income.
+Manual selection of covariates entails the risk of omitting important control variables and may even be practically infeasible in Big Data contexts with a very large set of potential covariates (e.g.,\ collected from online platforms), including unstructured data containing, e.g.,\ text or clickstreams.
+Furthermore, conventional causal inference methods require the researcher to specify how, i.e., through which functional form (like, e.g.,\ a linear model), the selected covariates are associated with coupon provision and purchasing behavior.
+Causal ML methods, in contrast, permit taking advantage of the full amount of information in the data to detect relevant covariates (which have an important influence on coupon provision and consumer behavior) in a data-driven way and control for them, as well as to flexibly estimate the functional form of statistical associations.
 Still, the observational data have to meet certain conditions, as described in Section \ref{identifyingassumptions}.